How do I get backspin on the cue and improve my draw stroke?

 In general, to get good draw action, you must hit the CB both low and with fast cue speed.
 With longer distance between the CB and OB, you need more backspin (lower tip) and faster CB speed (see cloth drag).
 Probably the best advice is to keep your grip relaxed and smoothly accelerate the cue into the ball (i.e., don’t jerk or rush the transition from the final backstroke to forward stroke) to create good follow-through.
 A longer bridge length can help create more power without jerkiness.
 A longer bridge can also help you get the tip lower on the CB without elevating the cue (which can cause inaccuracy), especially if you have thick fingers.
 More stroke advice can be found here.

 Make sure you have a rounded tip that is textured so it holds chalk.
 Also, be sure to chalk up before each shot.
 If the tip does not hold chalk well, you should scuff the tip.
 If it still doesn’t hold chalk well, you need to replace the tip.
 You can’t get good draw without chalk on the tip.
 Make sure the CB and cloth are clean so you lose less sidespin on the way to the OB.
 If the cloth is not slick and fast (like Simonis), draw can be more difficult.

 If you are having trouble with your draw stroke, make sure you are being careful with the following:

-- Don’t elevate the cue.
+- Don’t elevate the cue more than is necessary.
 This can make your stroke more awkward and less accurate, and it can reduce the amount of draw (see draw shot cue elevation effects).

 - Don’t rush the transition between the final backstroke and the final forward stroke.
 Go back slowly, pause, and accelerate smoothly for best accuracy and power.